-- 1. Clothing and hairstyles worn at school during school hours and during school-sponsored activities must reflect cleanliness, neatness, and appropriateness for the activity in which the wearer is involved. - Clothing of an overtly revealing or distracting fashion is not acceptable.
-Students are not permitted to draw special attention to themselves in a way that can be deemed inappropriate or a disruption in the school environment. - 3.
-Tops that expose the midriff and/or cannot be tucked in are prohibited.
-The shirt and/or blouse must overlap the pants so that the midsection is not revealed. - 4.
-Tops that do not completely cover the shoulder(s) are prohibited.
-"Spaghetti Straps", "Tank Tops", and "Tube Tops" are not allowed.
-Shirts, dresses, etc. worn as outer garments must be one strap that is at least three (3) inches wide at its narrowest section.
-Layering shirts to meet this requirement is not permitted.
-Muscle shirts, halter-tops, or tank tops cannot be worn as outer garments. - 5.
-All clothing must conceal undergarments.
-Shirts that reveal undergarments, whether due to the transparency, length, or lack of coverage are not permitted.
-Pants must be worn at the waist and completely cover the buttocks area.
-Pants may not be worn in such a way as to expose undergarments or skin around the midsection. - 6.
-Any article of clothing deemed as underwear or pajamas is prohibited. - 7.
-No dog collars, chokers, or chains are allowed to be worn either on the body or on clothing. - 8.
-Clothing that causes excessive wear or damage to school or personal property will not be worn.
-Such clothing includes but is not limited to metal taps or cleats on shoes. - 9.
-Clothing, insignia, buttons, jewelry, or any other apparel that advocates, advertises, or flaunts the use of tobacco or alcohol products, drugs, weapons or contains obscene or questionable printing will not be permitted. - 10.
+- 1. Clothing and hairstyles worn at school during school hours must reflect cleanliness, neatness, and appropriateness for the activity in which the wearer is involved. - 2.
+Clothing of an overly revealing or distracting fashion is not acceptable.
+Tops that expose the midriff and/or cannot be tucked in are not acceptable.
+Low riding pants or jeans, which display underwear, as well as excessively revealing shorts or skirts is not permitted.
+Shorts and skirts must be below a student's hand when the arm is at rest at the student's side.
+Beachwear, cut off shirts and muscle shirts are not permitted.
+"Spaghetti Straps" are not allowed.
+Straps must be at least 1 inch wide.

+- 3. Clothing or hairstyles, which constitute a health or safety hazard, will not be worn.
+This would include loose or highly flammable clothing or unrestrained hairstyles in laboratories, around machinery, or in areas where a fire/safety hazard may exist. - 4.
+Clothing which cause excessive wear or damage to school or personal property will not be worn.
+Such clothing includes metal taps or cleats on shoes, or metal studs on clothing. - 5.
+Clothing, insignia buttons, jewelry, or any other apparel which advocates, advertises, or flaunts the use of tobacco or alcohol products, drugs, weapons or contains obscene or questionable printing will not be permitted. - 6.
+Outdoor clothing including hats, caps, visors, bandannas, and other forms of outdoor headgear, as well as coats, wind breakers, and parkas will not be worn in school except for medical reasons or special "dress up days."
+Students who must go outdoors may wear appropriate clothing when necessary.
+This provision may be waived by the classroom teacher involved when classrooms are too cold for comfort. - 7.
+Appropriate and safe footwear must be worn. - 8.
+Sunglasses will not be worn in school buildings unless required for certifiable medical reasons. - 9.
+No dog collars, chokers or chains are allowed to be worn either on the body or clothing.
+The Principal or Assistant Principals will notify parents or guardians for any violation of the regulations. - 10.
 Hats, caps, visors, bandanas, and other forms of outdoor headgear, as well as coats, windbreakers, and parkas will not be worn in school except for medical reasons or designated "spirit days."
 Students who must go outdoors may wear appropriate clothing when necessary.
 This provision may be waived by the classroom teacher involved.
-Outerwear is to remain in lockers during the school day.

-- 11. Appropriate and safe footwear must be worn. - 12.
+Outerwear is to remain in lockers during the school day. - 11.
+Appropriate and safe footwear must be worn. - 12.
 Sunglasses will not be worn in school buildings unless required for certifiable medical reasons.